Tips and tricks for installing a marble tile backsplash. Yes, you can do it yourself!

 If we were to do it again, I bet we could shave some time off since we know what we’re doing now.

 5. Work in small sections.
 Don’t smear thinset all over the place and then try to race the clock.
 Just do a small section so you don’t feel that panicky time crunch feeling.
+I prefer to apply the thinset to each tile individually, like you’re buttering a piece of bread.

 6. I was overwhelmed with the options in the tile aisle.
 There are so many choices to make and products to choose from!
 After tons of research, these are the products we used: